trln/trln_argon/README.md

 # TRLN Argon Rails Engine

+## WIP for removal of blacklight advanced search plugin

+This branch reflects work to remove the `blacklight_advanced_search` plugin which does not fit well into Blacklight 7, which has its own way of providing similar functionality.
+It does not, as of 2022-05-26, work, since the queries it builds are interpreted as requiring HTTP POST to the Solr service, which is disabled for security reasons.
+However, it illustrates many of the steps required to remove the plugin code and rely on the functionality built in ot Blacklight 7.

+It is based on the active `argon-2` branch during development of Argon 2

 ## THIS REPRESENTS WORK IN PROGRESS

 We aim to keep this information up to date but the application is changing.